firionyap10/ToDoApp/README.md

 # ToDoApp

 To start this project, you are require to install Microsoft SQL Server Management Studio and also install the database in your machine.
-After that configure the connectionstring, you can run the project.
+After that configure the connection string, you can run the project.

+This application is using .NET Entity Framework and .NET 7, please use Microsoft Visual Studio 2022 -> Tools -> NuGet Package Manager -> Package Manager Console and run this command `update-database`.

+For credential you can refer to Data/Seed.cs

 ## Docker